pythonindia/inpycon-blog/content/blog/2021/poster-presentation-sessions.md

 We invite everyone to visit these sessions and interact with the speakers.
 Some of them are students and first-time speakers.
 Your feedback, guidance, and words of appreciation would mean a lot for folks new to the Python community.

-_See you all at Pycon India 2021._
+_See you all at PyCon India 2021._